excelsky/msan622/final-project/README.md

 ![IMAGE](2brushing.jpg)

 #### Interactivity 3: Density Plot ####
 There is no special interactivity in the density plot.
 There are two density plots as decribed above: the overview plot in the side panel and the small multiple in the main plot.
 Users can see both a tree and a forest at the same time by those two different scales.
 Since the overview plot requires only one variable, it is much faster in rendering.
 They can select a variable for the x-axis to see the effect of a variable.
+A diverging color scheme from [ColorBrewer](http://colorbrewer2.org/) enables users to see the comparison easily.

 ![IMAGE](3density.jpg)

 #### Interactivity 4: Bar Plot ####
 Thanks to [Charles](https://github.com/chrono721), I created a `checkboxInput` for a ratio.
 Without this `checkboxInput`, users can see the number of participants in each bar.
 With this `checkboxInput`, users can see the ratio of participants in each bar.

 This interactivity gives two different points of view.
 Users may want to see what category that survey participants may fall into the most.
 Or they may want to see what category that survey participants may have extrem ratio between those to have higher income versus low income.
+A diverging color scheme from [ColorBrewer](http://colorbrewer2.org/) enables users to see the comparison easily.

 ![IMAGE](4ratio.jpg)